canack/kismetdeauth/README.md

 # kismetdeauth
-Kismet plugin for deauth all AP
+Kismetdeauth is a kismet plugin for deauth all AP

+kismetdeauth working with kismetclient.
+Please visit for more: https://github.com/PaulMcMillan/kismetclient

 Installation:
 ```sh